Jeadie/shiny-telegram/README.md

   --generations=200 \
   --episodes=10 \
   --duration=20 \
-  --actor-type="PendulumDNNActor" \
+  --actor-type="PMutationContinousActor" \
 ```

 ### Actors
 Currently, the following actors have been implemented:
   * BaseActor: A random actor.
-  * PendulumDNNActor: A pendulum based actor, that updates based on a standard mutation only genetic algorithm.
+  * MutationContinousActor: An actor that operates in a continous action and environment space.
+Actor improvements are based on a standard mutation only genetic algorithm.
 The fitness function is purely defined on expected reward.

 ## Literature
 Relevant ideas from RL literature